Initial Applicants

 Carta de Nombramiento example Getting Your First Visa:

-≈Mid May after receiving aceptada status – Find your regional consulate, and start the process for your first visa.
+≈Mid April or immediately after receiving aceptada status (whatever comes first) – Find your regional consulate, and start the process for your first visa.

 Starting the Visa Process Explanation